Him188/Notes-for-CAIE/ComputerScience/Information.md

 - Made up of pixel;
 - Each pixel has one color;
+- Each colour has an unique binary number
 - Color of each pixel stored as a binary number;

 #### Benefits of using Vector graphic than bitmap graphic: